AntonioND/ucity/docs/apa-graphics.rst

   right and top to bottom), which is a lot faster if the final image is known beforehand.

+- ``source/apa.inc`` : Some definitions related to the implementation.

 Usage guide
 ===========